burrsettles/pedals/1590a/janus_overdrive/README.md

   1. jumper pin 2 to pin 1 and use D4-D5 (larger, 4-spaced diodes like germanium or Schottky), or
   2. jumper pin 2 to pin 3 and use D2-D3 (smaller, 3-spaced diodes like 1N914, 1N4148, or LEDs).
 * If you want to omit the DRIVE control (e.g., a Blue Clipper clone), jumper pin 2 to 3.
 This is fixed at maximum gain.
 * If you want to build a dirty boost with one control (e.g., a MicroAmp clone), jumper pin 2 to 3 for the VOLUME pot, and use only the DRIVE control.
-(You may also want to add a 10k resistor from pin 1 to either 2 or 3 to be faitful to that circuit).
+(You may also want to add a 10k resistor from pin 1 to either 2 or 3 to be faithful to that circuit).

 ### bill of materials